Centennial Parklands: Summary of Indigenous Heritage

 Today's Parklands forms a part of a complex of Indigenous places used as a natural resource for social, ceremonial and subsistence purposes in the pre-colonial and post-contact periods.

 The traditional Gadigal cultural landscape included a detailed knowledge of the land and resources of today's Parklands, which allowed the Gadi people as custodians to manage them and look after them properly.
-In return the land looked after the Gadi.

 The springs, wetlands and remnant vegetation that can still be found in the Parklands today continue to represent an important biological resource which would have been a useful source of fresh water, plants and animals through the generations.
 It is therefore probable that the Gadi people used the area for camping, food collecting and other activities in the pre-colonial period.
 Known associations during the post-contact era include camping and food collecting visits, employment, military activities, sport, cultural events and leisure.

 The maintenance of ongoing spiritual and other associations with Country continues to be important to Indigenous Australians who wish to care for this place as a cultural landscape.